martyjs/marty/docs/_guides/queries/index.md

 ##Why have Queries at all?

 One practical reason for queries is that you get a circular dependency if your store tries to call an action creator from inside itself.
 Splitting reads from writes was an easy way of resolving this situation.
-You could just as easily use action creators, but we've found having separate types for them makes the codebase easier to navigate and understand.
+You could just as easily use action creators, but we've found having separate types for them makes the code base easier to navigate and understand.